textX/textX/CONTRIBUTING.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8, the tests, and have a look at the coverage:
+5. When you're done making changes, check that your changes pass linter, the tests, and have a look at the coverage:

-        $ flake8
+        $ ruff check textx tests/functional
         $ pytest tests/functional/
         $ coverage run --source textx -m pytest tests/functional
         $ coverage report